CameronBodine/PINGMapper/docs/BinaryStructure.md

 | B003.SON  | Side Scan Starboard         | 455/800/1,200 kHz |
 | B004.SON  | Down Scan Mega Frequency    | 1,200 kHz         |

 Each SON file contains all the pings (sonar return) that were recorded.
-Each ping begins with a header, containing metadata specific to that ping (see additional information below).
+Each ping begins with a header, containing metadata specific to that ping (see [Header Structure](#Header-Structure) below).
 The header is followed by 8-byte (0-255 Integer) values representing all the returns for that ping.
 The header and sonar returns will be collectively referred to as a sonar record.
 All data stored in SON files are signed integer big endian.

 #### Sonar Record Structure
 The number of bytes for a sonar record varies in two ways.
 First, depending on the model (and potentially firmware version), the number of bytes in the sonar record header vary in length.
 Three different lengths have been identified so far: